Kingiseppsky District: Administrative and territorial structure

+In total, it has 190 separate populated places.

 Culture

 The district contains 67 cultural heritage monuments of federal significance and additionally 219 objects classified as cultural and historical heritage of local significance.
 The federal monuments include the main attractions of the district such as the Yam Fortress and the Saint Catherine Cathedral (by Antonio Rinaldi) in Kingisepp, the Ivangorod Fortress in the town of Ivangorod, and the estates in Kotly and in Opolye.

 There are the museum of Izhorians in the village of Vistino and the museum of local history in Kingisepp.
 The Ivangorod fortress functions as a museum as well.